 Most chronic musculoskeletal pain is due to damage and weakness of ligaments and tendons.
 Weakness or micro tears create laxity of the ligaments which makes the supporting structures of the vertebrae and joints unstable, resulting in wear and tear to the joints.
 With the instability of the joints and ligament connections, surrounding muscles tighten creating chronic spasms leading to increased pain.

 Damaged ligament connection points can have their own referral of pain and can mimic pain caused by nerve compression.
 This can create confusion as to the diagnosis of the problem and improper treatment ensues.
 Inevitably, with the misdirected treatment comes poor results.
-Joints, such as the knee and shoulder, often develop instability as well as weakening of the internal cartilage surfaces, and these are often improved by intra-articular (joint) injections of dextrose and other nutritive/proliferant solutions.
+Joints, such as the knee and shoulder, often develop instability as well as the weakening of the internal cartilage surfaces, and these are often improved by intra-articular (joint) injections of dextrose and other nutritive/proliferant solutions.

 What are Clients saying?